Crequency/KitX-Docs/docs/en/client/guide/getting-started.md

 If you want to develop KitX Installer, please start `installer`

+And you can always run `list` to list available types

 ---

 ## Build Project

 ### Preparations before build

 1. You need to install dotnet 6 SDK, please go to [dotnet official website](https://dotnet.microsoft.com/download/dotnet/6.0) to download and install
    The sign of successful installation is: successfully run command `dotnet --list-sdks` and list dotnet 6 SDK version

 ---